WorldBrain/storex/docs/0-start-here.md

 In-depth documentation
 ======================

-* (./collections.md)[Defining collections] : This is about the steps above where you interact with storageManager.registry, describing the various options for your collections, fields and relationships.
+* [Defining collections](./collections.md): This is about the steps above where you interact with storageManager.registry, describing the various options for your collections, fields and relationships.
-* (./registry.md)[Introspecting collections] : How you can use the available meta-data about your data in your applications and when writing a back-end.
+* [Introspecting collections](./registry.md): How you can use the available meta-data about your data in your applications and when writing a back-end.
-* (./operations)[Interacting with data] : How to query and manipulate your data.
+* [Interacting with data](./operations): How to query and manipulate your data.